nigelhussain/Python_Machine_Learning_API/README.md

 ## How to run
 To run this web service, first run the python file model.py (or the jupyter notebook) to load the model and then run server.py to run the web service.
 The server will be defined in the terminal and to use it, just enter something into the form and you click on the respective button.
 This will produce the wanted output.

+## Overview Python_Machine_Learning_API

+The exact same files are here, with the exception of the html files, as we are entering things directly into the terminal.

+## How to run
+Same as above.